MIT-Emerging-Talent/ET6-foundations-group-04/collaboration/learning_goals.md

 - **Objective**: Set personal learning goals and track your progress.
 - **Action**: Identify specific areas for improvement, create a learning plan, and regularly review your progress.

+## 7. Enhance Code Quality and Maintainability

+- **Objective**: Write clean, maintainable, and efficient code.
+- **Action**: Follow best practices for code styling and documentation.
+  Use linters and formatters to ensure consistent code quality.
+Perform regular code refactoring.

+## 8. Participate More In The Slack Community and Create Networking Opportunities

+- **Objective**: Build a professional network in the tech community.
+- **Action**: Attend meetups, help coders with questions, join online forums, and participate in tech events.
+Engage with other developers and share knowledge and experiences.